 Sometimes, however, the English-speaking guests might have some difficulties finding their way around the country.
 Due to poor English knowledge and clumsy translation, signs that are supposed to help you out, only end up causing outbursts of unstoppable laughter!
 Show Full Text Inspired by Buzzfeed’s “22 Chinese Signs That Got Seriously Lost In Translation”, we decided to make our own list of hilarious translation fails in China.
 Britain has no need to make an apology to India for Empire...
 By Nirpal Dhaliwal Updated: 11:33 EDT, 30 July 2010 Many have interpreted David Cameron's statement that he is visiting India in a 'spirit of humility' as a shame-faced apology for Britain's imperial rule there.

 But Indians require no apology for Empire and seek none, and nor do Britons need to feel especially guilty for it.
 India is the world's second-largest growing economy, producing more English-speaking graduates than the rest of the world combined.
-The use of English is the most enduring and profitable legacy of the Raj; without it, the boom in Indian call-centre and software industries could not have happened.
 Statistics arranged marriage India.
 [English] Khol do by Saadat Hasan Manto.
 The Return (Khol do) by Saadat Hasan Manto THE special train left Amritsar at two in the afternoon, arriving at Mughalpura, Lahore, eight hours later.